Kavi-D/Portfolio/README.md

 - Want to keep the design simple and readable, might have to use google api for font styling

 ## Deploying the project
-- this portion of the project is unkown, need to look into it further
-- some ideas for this portfolio include heroku, Github Pages, Google Cloud Hosting...
+- Current deployment of the website is done via Vercel mainly due to cost and no other options for proper free hosting
 -